JamesBMH/Conference_Registration_Unisa/README.md

 Loading the CMakeLists.txt into Qt creator loads the project into Qt.
 The project is then able to be built and run.

+Disclaimer:
+Question 1 and 2 of Assignment 3 is similar in functionality to the Conference registration program however is less complex thus is not uploaded.

 Program explenation:

 Detailed criteria for the program is given in the assignment pdf as provided by Unisa.